 Chris Blencowe, Sustainability Manager at office fit-out and refurbishment contractor, Parkeray, discusses how workplaces can create a sustainable work environment that supports employee health and wellbeing.

 It’s safe to say the pandemic has completely transformed the office environment as we know it.
-With social distancing measures and new processes in place to help stop virus transmission, workers are operating in a very different way.
+With social distancing measures in place, workers will operate in a completely new way once it is safe to return to the office.

 Over the years, offices have evolved drastically to suit the different moods of workers, encourage productivity and attract top talent.
 Innovations in the building’s physical attributes, flexible ways of working, as well as social and cultural elements all play a big part in this.